Group Collecting School Supply Donations For Refugee Community

 “These kids want to walk into school proud of their new belongings, and for so many kids this is the first time they have ever had a backpack,” she said.

-“I saw a post on Facebook that they need school supplies for the kids and I realized I was one of the kids that really needed supplies,” He said.
+“I saw a post on Facebook that they need school supplies for the kids and I realized (several years ago) I was one of the kids that really needed supplies,” he said.

-The African Community Center says they are in need of basic school supplies, everything from crayons for the little ones to graphing calculators that are mandatory for some high school students.
+The center says they are in need of basic school supplies, everything from crayons for the little ones to graphing calculators that are mandatory for some high school students.

 “It really gives them the tools necessary from the beginning, whether they or 6 years old or 17 years old they still need a fresh start,” Woodard said.